 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11067):

 The Recommended BSS Transition Threshold Within ESS subfield indicates to the non-AP STA the Beacon RSSI below which it should initiate a BSS transition.
 The value of the Edge Of ESS subfield and the Recommended BSS Transition Threshold Within ESS subfield may be changed by the AP STA if conditions in the ESS change.
-An HE AP should not change the value of the Planned ESS subfield within the lifetime of the BSS.
+An HE AP shall(#11067) not change the value of the Planned ESS subfield within the lifetime of the BSS.